drips-network/app/docs/DEVELOPMENT.md

 You can preview the production build with `npm run preview`.

+## 🌳 Environment

+There are a few environment variables required for the app to function.
+You can find an overview under `.env.template`.
+You'll need access credentials for Pinata and Tenderly.

 ## 🧪 Tests

 Tests are setup with `vitest` as a runner, and `playwright` as the E2E test environment.
 Components can be unit-tested using `jsdom` (check `$lib/components/example/example.test.ts` for an example).
 Ensure unit tests follow the name format `*.unit.test.ts`, while E2E tests should be named like `*.e2e.test.ts`.